 For the first five years, your equity loan will be interest free.
 From year six onwards, an admin fee of 1.75% of the loan is charged and this will increase each year in line with inflation plus 1%.
 It is important to remember that you are only repaying the interest at this point, not the actual loan.
 Full repayment is expected when you either sell your house, or your mortgage period finishes (whichever comes first).
 Do note that, rather than paying a fixed cash amount, you will be paying back the market value of the loan at the present time.
 If house prices rise rapidly therefore, be aware that you could end up repaying a lot more than you previously borrowed.

-Contact Seatons Solicitors on 01536 276300 for more information on the Help to Buy scheme and arrange free no obligation chat.
+Contact Seatons Solicitors on 01536 276300 for more information on the Help to Buy scheme and arrange a free initial no obligation chat.

 Latest Help To Buy Video

 Expert Help & Advice With The Help To Buy Scheme

 I’m Gemma McKimmie, head of the Conveyancing department at Seatons in Corby.
 We aim to provide our clients with an outstanding legal service.

 We will help and support you and most importantly we work hard for you.